FLOSSforScience/FLOSSforScience.github.io/_posts/2019-01-01-season-2-episode-1.markdown

 Your browser does not support the audio element.
 </audio>

+# Outline

+For episode 13, we interviewed Martin Owens, a British Free Software contractor based in Boston Massachusetts, during the 2018 Boston Inkscape Hackfest, about the Inkscape project.
+After a brief presentation of Inkscape, we talked about the svg file format and the compatibility of Inkscape with other commercial proprietary offerings.
+He presented us a list of features planned for Inkscape 1.0, the next major version.
+We discussed about Inkscape in science and the wider importance of free software and open science.
+Follow us to be informed when we will release our next episode about the GNU image manipulation program aka GIMP.

 # About Inkscape:

 A Free and Open Source SVG vector image editor available for multiple platforms.
 A popular way of creating physical objects, intricate visualisations and beautiful artworks.

 # About Martin Owens: